Thanks for your interest! This WebApp is mobile-only, please use a mobile device to use Practice Cards:

 This book was read by many people.

-The child was scolded by the parents.
+The child got angry from the parents.

 会社で残業をさせられた。